 nssm install <servicename>

 The installer consists of several tabs with lots of configurable parameters.
 Most are preset to nssm's defaults, so it's possible to install a service without leaving the Application tab.

 Please note that the screenshots below are taken from a pre-release build of nssm and may not correspond exactly to the released UI.

 The Path to the application (or script) you want to run and is the only mandatory field.
 If the application needs to start in a particular directory you can enter it in the Startup directory field.
 If the field is left blank the default startup directory will be the directory containing the application.
-The Options field can be used to specify any commandline options to pass to the application.
+The Arguments field can be used to specify any commandline arguments to pass to the application.

 The screenshot below shows installation of a UT2003 server.
 The command to run such a service is ucc server so the full path to UCC.exe is entered under Path and server is entered under Options.